ruiguo11/would-you-rather/README.md

-## Would you rather
+# Would you rather
-This project was the second project for Udacity React nanodegree
+This project was the second project for Udacity React nanodegree.

-In the project directory, you can run:
+It's built with React, Redux, React Router, & Redux Thunk.

+## Installation:

 ### npm install or yarn install